jakeahumphreys/jakeahumphreys/README.md

 ## 🔧 I’m currently working on
 - A companion app for Elden Ring written in Blazor/MAUI Hybrid using the amazing [Elden Ring API](https://docs.eldenring.fanapis.com/)
+- Slowly developing a productivity, task management and notes app also using Blazor / MAUI

 ## 📚 I’m currently learning
 - .Net MAUI